tinobragaa/codit-quiz/README.md

 - Iphone 14 Pro Max
 - Notebook Acer Predator Helios 300

+# Bugs

+Bug: When I wrote the function "getUserName" I couldn't make it work.
+What I wanted it to do was to take the asked user name in the first interface and use on the second interface.
+The problem was that it wasn't showing the value inside the ${}, when the function loaded the innet text was displayed but not the content inside the curly braces.
+Fix: The solution was the type of event used in the first place.
+In the HTML file I was using onclick event which was preventing the function to work like needed.
+The appropriate event is the onblur: it triggers the function once the field loses focus (i.e. the user navigates away from the field).

+Bug: Change the background colour of the input type text when auto-filling from the browser.
+Fix: I was able to achieve that using the "-webkit-autofill" so whenever the user fills the input field with the browser auto-filling it doesn't change its colour.

 # Deployment

 The website was deployed through the use of GitHub Pages, a feature built in to GitHub.
 This can be done by following the steps below.